indieweb/wordpress-indieauth/readme.md

 **Contributors:** [indieweb](https://profiles.wordpress.org/indieweb), [pfefferle](https://profiles.wordpress.org/pfefferle), [dshanske](https://profiles.wordpress.org/dshanske)
 **Tags:** IndieAuth, IndieWeb, IndieWebCamp, login
 **Requires at least:** 4.7
-**Tested up to:** 4.9.1
+**Tested up to:** 4.9.2
-**Stable tag:** 1.2.0
+**Stable tag:** 2.0.0
 **License:** MIT
 **License URI:** http://opensource.org/licenses/MIT
 **Donate link:** http://14101978.de

 An IndieAuth plugin for WordPress.
-This allows you to login to your website using an IndieAuth server, defaultly IndieAuth.com.
+This allows you to login to your website using an IndieAuth server.

 ## Description ##

-The plugin lets you login to the WordPress backend via IndieAuth.com and allows an Indieauth.com to act as an authentication mechanism for WordPress and its REST API.
+The plugin lets you login to the WordPress backend via an Indieauth server and for it to act as an authentication mechanism for WordPress and its REST API.
 It uses the URL from the profile page to identify the blog user or your author url.

 ## Installation ##